xiaeryu/ReRCoP-v0.0/README.md

 Cautions
 ---
 Take note about giving different header names for the fasta file.
 If the header file contains blanks, the first column should all be different.
-Don't include Inf or NA in the name.
+Don't include 'Inf' or 'NA' in the name.

 Output files
 ---